kristopherjohnson/lunar-cobol/README.md

 So after that I kept bugging my dad to buy me books about programming.
 A couple of years later, my parents bought me a computer.
 Thanks Mom and Dad!

-I did some research, and found the original [Lunar Lander program written by Jim Storer][storerlunarlander] in the FOCAL programming language in 1969.
+I did some research, and I found the [original Lunar Lander program by Jim Storer][storerlunarlander], written in the FOCAL programming language in 1969.
 I've rewritten it in COBOL so that it can be built and run on modern systems.
 The program here is pretty close to what I remember.
 One difference is that, on crashing, that program announced "IT'S ALL OVER BUT THE SHOUTING", which confused me as a ten-year-old.
 I thought the shouting was for joy.

 This code is based upon these sources: